camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 The DMN engine configuration allows you add a custom decision table {{< javadocref page="?org/camunda/bpm/dmn/engine/delegate/DmnDecisionTableEvaluationListener.html" text="evaluation listener" >}}.
 A decision table evaluation listener is notified after a decision table was evaluated.
-It receives a evaluation event which contains the result of the evaluation.
-You can decide whether the listener should be notified before or after the default listeners.
+It receives an evaluation event which contains the result of the evaluation.
+You can decide if the listener should be notified before or after the default listeners.

 ```java